secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/global-upside-benefits-india/index.html.md

 ## Chile

+All of the benefits listed below are administered and managed by [Global Upside](https://globalupside.com/).

 ### Medical

-* GitLab offers Healthcare Insurance through NOW Health Insurance which covers 100% of team member contributions and 66% for eligible dependents of premiums for medical, vision, dental and maternity coverage.
+* GitLab offers International Healthcare Insurance through [NOW Health Insurance](https://drive.google.com/file/d/18v-Qob5SotJOOyzxK9FTI4ks7WTpsCZt/view?usp=sharing) which covers 100% of team member contributions and 66% for eligible dependents of premiums for medical, vision, dental and maternity coverage.
-* NOW health insurance will be administered directly by Global Upside
+* NOW health insurance will be administered directly by Global Upside.
+* For any addition or modification a team member can reach out to Global Upside Benefits Team at `benefitsops@globalupside.com`.
+* During the onboarding of a `New Hire`, Global Upside will collect the team member & their eligible dependent's census for benefit enrolment.
+* Once enrolled in NOW Health Insurance, you will be able to access your [mobile pass](https://drive.google.com/file/d/1M8cnYjKGfYLF82rJMZHjUfSCvDUbFrNn/view?usp=sharing) or digital membership card through your [online portfolio](https://portfolio.now-health.com/).
+This mobile pass or digital membership card replaces the traditional, physical membership card.

 ### Pension